 Salaries, remuneration and other benefits to the Board of Directors, President/CEO and other senior management are reported in Note B6 in the annual report.
-Remuneration to the Board of Directors can also be followed in the table on page 58.
+Remuneration to the Board of Directors can also be followed in the table on page 46.

-Guidelines for remuneration to senior management in 2022

-Successful implementation of CellaVision's business strategy and safeguarding the company's long-term interests and sustainability requires that the company can recruit, retain and develop employees, including senior executives.
-For further information on CellaVision's strategy, refer to pages 16-17.
+Guidelines for remuneration to senior management in 2023 Successful implementation of CellaVision's business strategy and safeguarding the company's long-term interests and sustainability requires that the company can recruit, retain and develop employees, including senior executives.
 These guidelines enable CellaVision to be able to offer senior executives a competitive total compensation.
 For more information on remuneration to senior management, refer to note B6.

-The Annual General Meeting 2022 resolved to approve the Board's proposal with guidelines for remuneration to senior executives in CellaVision AB as follows: "The company is to offer commercially based total remuneration that enables the recruitment and retention of senior management.
-The remuneration to company management is to consist of fixed salary, benefits in kind, variable remuneration and pension.
+The Annual General Meeting 2023 resolved to approve the Board's proposal with guidelines for remuneration to senior executives in CellaVision.
+The guidelines apply until the Annual General Meeting in 2027 at the latest.
+The guidelines do not cover remuneration decisions made by the General Meeting, such as stock-related incentive programs.
+The guidelines can be summarized as follows: "The company is to offer commercially based total remuneration that enables the recruitment and retention of senior management.
+The remuneration to Executive Management is to consist of fixed salary, benefits in kind, variable remuneration and pension.
 Fixed salary plus variable salary together constitute the individual's target salary.
+Variable pay may consist of short-term bonus programs and long-term cash-based incentive programs."